 6. TechSoup– They help nonprofits by offering over 500 no-cost or discounted hardware and software products.
 In addition to donating tech resources and computer equipment, they offer several educational resources to help nonprofits get started online.

-7. VolunteerSpot– If your business or nonprofit’s mission relies on volunteer help, you’ll need some way to plan, schedule and manage an entire group of supporters.
+7. VolunteerSpot– When your business or nonprofit’s mission relies on volunteer help, you’ll need some way to plan, schedule and manage an entire group of supporters.
 This software makes the hassle of organizing volunteers a thing of the past.

-8. Wufoo– Use Wufoo’s tools to create custom web forms (surveys, contact forms, payment processing) that you can use to collect data and payments and automate your workflows.
+8. Wufoo– Use Wufoo’s tools to create custom web forms (surveys, contact forms and payment processing) that you can use to collect data, payments and automate your workflows.

 9. Hubspot– Hubspot is one of the best customer relationship management tools (CRM).
 The platform offers a ton of other features that are completely free.
-This includes client relationship tools, HubSpot’s learning center, and many marketing tools.
+This includes client relationship tools, HubSpot’s learning center and a large selection of various marketing tools.

-11. Slack– Slack is a messaging service that is designed specifically for the workforce.
-This can allow for marketing teams to communicate with each other, while also having channels for smaller groups to work on areas such as content and social media.
+11. Slack– Slack is a messaging service designed specifically for a workplace setting.
+This allows marketing teams to communicate with each other, along with channels for smaller groups to work on areas such as content and social media.

-12. Trello– Trello allows users to collaborate, manage projects, and increase overall productivity, by utilizing Trello boards as a product management tool.
-Users can use boards to plan projects in your pipeline, have full visibility of what’s coming up next, and use checklists to improve work quality.
+12. Trello– Trello allows users to collaborate, manage projects and increase overall productivity by utilizing Trello ‘boards’ as product management tools!
+These boards are used to plan projects in your pipeline, have full visibility of what’s coming up next and use checklists to improve work quality.

 13. Pexels– Your nonprofit or business can use Pexels to get free access to stock images that you can utilize on your website to help enhance newsletters, theme-based designs and any other project or product in need of imagery.